AdobeDocs/commerce-testing/src/pages/guide/integration/annotations/magento-data-fixture.md

 The ITF includes the declared PHP script to your test and executes it during the test run.

-The following example demonstrates a simple implementation of a Cms module page test from the Magento codebase.
+The following example demonstrates a simple implementation of a Cms module page test from the codebase.

 Data fixture to test a Cms module page: [`dev/tests/integration/testsuite/Magento/Cms/_files/pages.php`][].